Battle of the Boyne 2017 and 2018

 |2017||12 Jul||Wed||Battle of the Boyne||Northern Ireland|

 |2018||12 Jul||Thu||Battle of the Boyne||Northern Ireland|

-The troops of William of Orange defeated those of James II and this began the Protestant Ascendancy in Ireland.
+At the Battle of the Boyne, the troops of William of Orange defeated those of James II and this began the Protestant Ascendancy in Ireland.
 Some of the political divisiveness of this holiday has been lost in recent decades, and celebrations have changed heavily as a result.

 Revolutionaries who supported William of Orange sought to usurp the Catholic monarchy that was supported by followers of James II in the late 17th century.
 They were able to ultimately overthrow King James II and march his forces into Ireland, where they were defeated in Oldbridge, County Meath.

 Jacobite forces who had supported James II viewed the war as a stand for Irish sovereignty.
 They also felt that it was fought to defend religious freedom for members of the Catholic Church.

 Williamite forces viewed the war as an opportunity to stabilise Protestant and English rule in Ireland.
 Many of them were afraid that their lives and property would be in jeopardy if James’ forces remained in control of Ireland.

 Contemporary sources stated that the Battle of the Boyne took place on July 1, 1690.
 The date was revised to July 11 due to changes in the dating system used in European countries.
 Ironically the battle is actually commemorated in modern days on July 11, which has lead to many people simply calling the celebration the Twelfth.